lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

 ---

-> Greetings, I'm Chen Mi, a game engineer in the [Therapeutic Games and Apps Lab ](https://library.med.utah.edu/synapse/gapp/)and a graduate student in University of Utah, going to receive the master degree from the [Entertainment Arts and Engineering Program](https://games.utah.edu/) in May 2019.
+> Greetings, I’m a game engineer at the [Therapeutic Games and Apps Lab ](https://library.med.utah.edu/synapse/gapp/)and going to graduate from the [Entertainment Arts and Engineering Program](https://games.utah.edu/) from the University of Utah in May 2019.

-> Our team received funding from V.A.
-National Innovators to create the [Surgical Safety System](https://chenmi.ink/portfolio/Surgery_Checklist.html) with V.A.
-Health Care System Center, being deployed in Salt Lake City.
+> Our team receive funding from VA National Innovators to create the [Surgical Safety System](https://chenmi.ink/portfolio/Surgery_Checklist.html) with VA Health Care System Center, being deployed in Salt Lake City.

 # Experience

-I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, having shipped two multiple player mobile games: Pili Incredible, and Era War.
+I've worked in Beijing as a game engineer and shipped two commercial mobile games: [Pili Incredible](https://chenmi.ink/portfolio/Pili_Incredible.html), and [Era War](https://chenmi.ink/portfolio/Era_War.html).
 I learned great industrial experience in game development, built up professional skills, familiarized with work pipeline, formed the motivation for further study in game filed.

 During my graduate study life, I developed my skills in game engineering.
 I built a datatable framework for The Red Moon with the experience in Unity, integrating a basic server made by myself.

-Currently, for interest in rendering, I'm working on [CM_Engine](http://chenmi.ink/portfolio/#Engine) project alone, and making [MEATY MCSKIN BONES](https://www.meatymcskinbones.com/blog) using Unreal, shipping in Steam this summer.
+Currently, for interest in rendering, I'm working on [CM_Engine](http://chenmi.ink/portfolio/#Engine) project alone, and making [MEATY MCSKIN BONES](https://www.meatymcskinbones.com/blog) using Unreal, shipping on Steam this summer.

 Check my [portfolio](http://chenmi.ink/portfolio/).